Britannia (TV series): Production

 The first series was produced by Rick McCallum, Vertigo Films and Neal Street Productions and shot on location in Czech Republic and Wales.
 Most dialogue in the series is spoken in English, which is used mostly to represent Vulgar Latin spoken by the Romans and Brythonic spoken by the Celts.
 Latin and Welsh (with English subtitles) are also used to represent both ancient languages, respectively, particularly in rituals and other scenes with formulaic language.

 In March 2018, it was announced that Sky Atlantic had renewed the show for a second series.
 Amazon was not involved in production and did not stream the second season.

 The show was renewed for a third series in January 2020.
 In June 2020, U.S. premium network Epix announced it would partner with Sky to produce the third series.
 It would also air the first series beginning August 2, 2020, and the second series beginning October 4, 2020.
 Filming of the third series was shut down in March 2020 due to the Coronavirus pandemic, and resumed in September 2020.

 Season 2 began streaming on Amazon Prime in June 2021.

+Lawsuit

+In 2024, Deadline reported that British writer Benjamin Crushcov filed suit against Sky and the series' executive producers, claiming that Britannia was based on his spec project Tribus, and seeking damages (approx. $8.5 million) as well as a public apology.
+In a statement, Sky denied the allegations.
+Crushcov's case was dismissed in May 2025, with the judge ruling his claims "go nowhere".